jsonform/jsonform/README.md

 Documentation
 -------------

 You can do much more with the JSON Form library.
 You may define a more complex data model that includes arrays and objects for instance, or you may control the layout of the form to include fieldsets, expandable sections or tabs.
-For more information, check the [reference documentation for JSON Form](http://developer.joshfire.com/doc/dev/ref/jsonform) on Joshfire's Developer Web site.
+For more information, check the [reference documentation for JSON Form](http://github.com/joshfire/jsonform/wiki).

 Playground